enthought/pyface/docs/source/image_types.rst

 ----------------------------------------

-Since there is a lot of shared functionality between the various implementations of the :class:`~pyface.i_image.IImage` interface.
-The :mod:`pyface.util.image_helpers` module provides a number of functions and other objects to perform lower-level tasks, such as converting between toolkit types.
+Since there is a lot of shared functionality between the various implementations of the :class:`~pyface.i_image.IImage` interface, the :mod:`pyface.util.image_helpers` module provides a number of functions and other objects to perform lower-level tasks, such as converting between toolkit types.